Guidance for Postgraduate Researchers

 Placement scheme details

-Undertaking a Research in Practice (RinP) placement is a mandatory component of your PhD if your studentship was funded by the ESRC from Autumn 2024.
-You will spend the equivalent of 3 months away from your PhD research, working with an external host partner on a discrete project, challenge or research question.
-You get to choose what you do, where you do it, and when you do it, to suit your development needs and career aspirations.
+Undertaking a Research in Practice (RinP) placement is a mandatory and assessed component of your PhD if your studentship was funded by the ESRC from Autumn 2024.
+You will spend the equivalent of 3 months working with a host partner on a discrete project, challenge or research question that is distinct from your PhD research topic

 Your placement will help you to: